Apr

 What causes ear infections in dogs?

-Most ear infections found in adult canines are caused by bacteria and/or yeast.
-More commonly in puppies, ear mites are found to be the source of ear infections.
+Bacteria and/or yeast are the cause of most ear infections in dogs.
+More common in puppies, ear mites are also found to be a source of ear infections.
 Having your veterinarian take a sample and look under the microscope will help them to identify the root of the problem.

 What are the signs of an ear infection?